knewyousir/webFEF-session7/README.md

 		}
 ```

-But becasue we are nesting we can simply write in _header.scss:
+But because we are nesting we can simply write (in _header.scss):

 ```css
 	p {